kanar1234/Main/Data Structure and Algorithms/Programming Assignment 2/README.md

 List.c:
-Creates a doubly linked list and List ADT
+Creates a doubly linked list and List ADT (From Assignment 1)

 List.h:
 Has the List functions